AHum-Tech/Helpdesk-L1-Homelabs/Windows Active Directory Labs/Connecting Computers to Domain/README.md

 ![Windows 10 Verify DNS connection to Domain Controller](Screenshots/WIN10User_Verify_Connection_with_Domain_Controller_CMD.png)

 After verification, go to System Properties `Settings > System > About > Advanced > Rename this Computer`.
-Through System Properties in Computer Name tab, `Change` Member of Workgroup to Domain.
+Through `System Properties` under `Computer Name` click `Change` and change Member of Workgroup to Domain.
 Enter the Domain name (`AHTech.Homelabs`) and type in credentials to connect to the Domain.

 ![Windows 10 Establish Connection to Domain](Screenshots/WIN10User_Established_Connection_to_Domain.PNG)